-5.1.
-Identification & declaration of interests
+5.1 Identification & declaration of interests

-- 5.1.1.
-Failure to declare an interest or being found to have abused one's position for one's own benefit may be subject to disciplinary action up to and including dismissal for gross misconduct. - 5.1.2.
-If decision-making staff are in any doubt as to whether an interest is material then they must declare it, so that it can be considered. - 5.1.3.
-All decision-making staff must identify and declare material interests on an annual basis, and at the earliest opportunity (and in any event within 28 calendar days) if any condition in 3.2.4 below is met. - 5.1.4.
-Decision-making staff must also make declarations: - On appointment with the organisation; - When staff move to a new role or their responsibilities change significantly (i.e. move into a decision-making role); - At the beginning of a new project/piece of work; and - As soon as circumstances change and new interests arise (for instance, in a meeting when interests staff hold are relevant to the matters in discussion). - 5.1.5.
-All staff are expected to declare gifts, hospitality, sponsorship, secondary employment and any other interests as set out in this policy as and when they arise.
-There is no need for staff who are not classed as 'decision-making' as set out above to make an annual declaration. - 5.1.6.
-Staff have access to an online appraisal system which enables the recording of interests at any time.
-Others listed under 3.1.1. to whom this policy and procedure applies but who do not have an online appraisal account, for example volunteers, should use the form enclosed as Appendix 1. - 5.1.7.
-If employees are unable to access the system to declare an interest in a timely fashion, they should complete the declaration of interest(s) form available at: Appendix1 and send it to declarations@secamb.nhs.uk. - 5.1.8.
-Decision-making staff must keep their personal record up to date and draw any interest declared to their line manager's attention in a timely fashion (usually within 14 calendar days).
-If you do not have a Trust line manager (for example because you are a volunteer) you should notify your main Trust contact about any interests. - 5.1.9.
-Line managers must check their employees have made all relevant declarations as a routine part of their annual appraisal and remind them about this policy and procedure. - 5.1.10.
-Declarations should be made directly via the online appraisal system.
-Only if staff persistently lack online access should a form (Annex1) be sent to declarations@secamb.nhs.uk
+- 5.1.1 If staff are in any doubt as to whether an interest is material then they must declare it, so that it can be considered. - 5.1.2 All decision-making staff must identify and declare material interests at the earliest opportunity and at least on an annual basis (and in any event within 28 calendar days).
+This is completed within ESR Self Service. - 5.1.3 All staff are expected to declare gifts, hospitality, sponsorship, secondary employment and any other interests as set out in this policy as and when they arise. - 5.1.4 There is no need for staff who are not classed as 'decision-making' as set out above to make an annual declaration. - 5.1.5 Staff have access to a ESR Self Service which enables the recording of interests at any time.
+Those who do not have an online appraisal account, for example volunteers, should use the form enclosed as Appendix 1. - 5.1.6 Decision-making staff must keep their personal record up to date and draw any interest declared to their line manager's attention in a timely fashion (usually within 14 calendar days).
+If you do not have a Trust line manager (for example because you are a volunteer) you should notify your main Trust contact about any interests. - 5.1.7 Line managers must check their employees have made all relevant declarations as a routine part of their annual appraisal and remind them about this policy and procedure.

-- 5.1.11.
-Individuals seeking advice on the materiality of an interest should contact declarations@secamb.nhs.uk for advice. - 5.1.12.
-After expiry, an interest will remain on register(s) for a minimum of 6 months and a private record of historic interests will be retained for a minimum of 6 years.
+- 5.1.8 Declarations should be made directly via ESR Self Service.
+Only by exception, if staff persistently lack online access should a form (Annex1) be sent to declarations@secamb.nhs.uk - 5.1.9 Individuals seeking advice on the materiality of an interest should contact declarations@secamb.nhs.uk for advice. - 5.1.10 After expiry, an interest will remain on register(s) for a minimum of 6 months and a private record of historic interests will be retained for a minimum of 6 years.

-5.2.
-Proactive review of interests
+5.2 Proactive review of interests

-- 5.2.1.
-Line managers should ensure they are aware of any interests declared by decision-making staff they line manage, in order to avoid placing staff in situations where interests might become material. - 5.2.2.
-Line managers should prompt decision-making staff they line manage to keep their declarations up to date and to make an annual return.
+- 5.2.1 Line managers should ensure they are aware of any interests declared by decision-making staff they line manage, in order to avoid placing staff in situations where interests might become material. - 5.2.2 Line managers should prompt decision-making staff they line manage to keep their declarations up to date and to make an annual return.

-5.3.
-Register of interests
+5.3 Register of interests

-- 5.2.3.
-The organisation will maintain a Register of Interests, which will list declarations in respect of any interests and will include:
+- 5.2.3 The organisation will maintain a Register of Interests, which will list declarations in respect of any interests and will include:

 - Financial interests

 - Non-financial professional interests

 - Non-financial personal interests

 - Indirect interests

 - Gifts

 - Hospitality

 - Outside (secondary) employment

 - Sponsorship

 - Shareholdings

 - Patents

 - Donations

 - Clinical private practice

-- 5.2.4.
-All declared interests that are material will be promptly transferred to the register by the Corporate Governance Team.
+- 5.2.4 All declared interests that are material will be promptly transferred to the register by the Corporate Governance Team.

-5.4.
-Publication of the Register
+5.4 Publication of the Register